Hninyeeko/CS157-DBMS/README.md

 ## Features
 - User Authentication: Register new accounts and login securely.
 - Lists Management: Create and view shopping lists stored in the database.
 - Item Management: Add and view items within lists that are stored in the database.
-User can choose cateory and quantity of items to add to the list.
+User can choose category and quantity of items to add to the list.
 - Shop Integration: Associate lists with existing shops and view shop details including brands, products and reviews.
 - Favorites: Add Shops to Favorites and view Favorite Shops.
 - Reviews: Add and view reviews for Shops.